-The balance sheet provides a snapshot of your company's overall financial health right now.
-It lists all of the company’s assets, liabilities and equity in one simple document.
+In this article, we'll learn about reading a balance sheet, which provides a snapshot of your company's overall financial health right now.
+Your balance sheet lists all of your company’s assets, liabilities and equity in one simple document.
 We'll cover what these three terms mean in this article.

 It can be tempting to look only at the profit and loss (P&L) statement, which measures profitability, as an indicator of your company's current health.
 But the balance sheet offers a much more comprehensive overview.

 The reason this report is called a "balance sheet" is that it represents an equation that always needs to balance.
 Your total liabilities, added to your total equity, always equals your total assets.

 Reading a balance sheet